-The practice's website provided patients with information about the range of treatments available at the practice.
-These included general dentistry and treatments for gum disease and more complex treatment such as implants.
+The practice's leaflet provided patients with information about the range of treatments available at the practice.

-Each treatment room had a screen so the dentists could show patients photographs and X-ray images when they discussed treatment options.
+The treatment room had a screen so the dentists could show patients photographs, videos and X-ray images when they discussed treatment options.
+Staff also used videos to explain treatment options to patients needing more complex treatment.